 PIA uses both 128-bit and 256-bit AES encryption, and TunnelBear on the other hand uses 256-bit AES encryption.

 PIA vs TunnelBear in Australia: Conclusion

 With more servers, additional protocols, and better compatibility, PIA has a clear edge over TunnelBear.
 Hence, this TunnelBear vs PIA review concludes that the latter is much more capable than the former.

-However, TunnelBear can be useful if you’re looking for a free VPN and aren’t bothered by the small bandwidth limit.
+However, TunnelBear can be useful if you’re looking for a free VPN and aren’t bothered by the small bandwidth limit in Australia.